shopsys/shopsys/upgrade/UPGRADE-v9.0.1-dev.md

 - fix 500 error during logout when the user is already logged out ([#1909](https://github.com/shopsys/shopsys/pull/1909))
     - you might want to update your translations, because new translation message has been added for Czech and English language only

+- restrict access to Admin > Pricing > Currencies only to superadmin ([#1338](https://github.com/shopsys/shopsys/pull/1338))
+    - see #project-base-diff to upgrade your project